-- 27.3 a Subject to the provisions of the rules on virement contained in Financial Rules, the Cabinet, committees of the Cabinet, and any officers, or joint arrangements discharging Cabinet functions may only take decisions which are in line with the budget and policy framework.
-If any of these bodies or persons wishes to make a decision which is contrary to the policy framework, or contrary to or not wholly in accordance with the budget approved by full council, then that decision may only be taken by the Council, subject to - 27.4 below. - b.
-If the Cabinet, committees of the Cabinet, any officers, or joint arrangements discharging Cabinet functions want to make such a decision, they shall take advice from the monitoring officer and/or the chief finance officer as to whether the decision they want to make would be contrary to the policy framework, or contrary to or not wholly in accordance with the budget.
-If the advice of either of those officers is that the decision would not t be in line with th e existing budg et and/or polic cy framework, th en the decisio า Hastings E Borough Council, The Constitution on, Part 4 must be referred by that body or person to the Council for decision, unless the decision is a matter of urgency, in which case the provisions in paragraph 27.4 (urgent decisions outside the budget and policy framework) shall apply.
+- a.
+Subject to the provisions of the rules on virement contained in Financial Rules, the Cabinet, committees of the Cabinet, and any Officers, or joint arrangements discharging Cabinet functions may only take decisions which are in line with the budget and policy framework.
+If any of these bodies or persons wishes to make a decision which is contrary to the policy framework, or contrary to or not wholly in accordance with the budget approved by Full Council, then that decision may only be taken by the Council, subject to 27.4 below - b.
+If the Cabinet, committees of the Cabinet, any Officers, or joint arrangements discharging Cabinet functions want to make such a decision, they shall take advice from the Monitoring Officer and/or the Chief Finance Officer as to whether the decision they want to make would be contrary to the policy framework, or contrary to or not wholly in accordance with the budget.
+If the advice of either of those Officers is that the decision would not be in line with the existing budget and/or policy framework, then the decision must be referred by that body or person to the Council for decision, unless the decision is a matter of urgency, in which case the provisions in paragraph 27.4 (urgent decisions outside the budget and policy framework) shall apply.